deepinsight/insightface/iccv19-challenge/README.md

 **NEWS**

+``2019.06.04`` We will update the deepglint(image testset) evaluation metric from FPR=e-8 to FPR=e-6, to get a more stable accuracy.
+This is the final decision.

 ``2019.05.21`` Baseline models and training logs available.

 ``2019.05.16`` The four tracks (deepglint-light, deepglint-large, iQIYI-light, iQIYI-large) will equally share the dynamic funding pool (14000$).
 From each track, the top 3 players will share the funding pool for 50%, 30% and 20% respectively.